sanketmishra009/portfolio25/README.md

 - **Responsive Design**: The application is designed to be mobile-friendly with smooth navigation and adaptive layouts.
 - **Custom Navigation Bar**: Features a fixed navigation bar with a toggleable menu for smaller screens.
 - **Dynamic 3D Models**: Interactive 3D elements such as a Hacker Room, React Logo, and more are included.
+- **About Section**: Highlights skills, experience, and contact details with features like:
+  - A globe visualization showing timezone flexibility.
+  - Details on the tech stack, machine learning expertise, and passion for programming.
+  - An interactive "Copy Email" feature for easy communication.
 - **Modern Styling**: Uses TailwindCSS for seamless and efficient styling.
 - **Single Page Architecture**: Components are rendered dynamically using React.
 - **Built with Vite**: Provides fast development and build processes.